 Although easy to access and frequently traveled without incident, Saddle Peak is one of the most complex and dangerous pieces of terrain accessible from a ski area.
 Since 2009, there have been many close calls, injuries, rescues of stuck persons above cliffs, and last April, a fatality.
-It is wrong to think of Saddle as anything other than a dynamic and dangerous backcountry objective.
+Saddle Peak is a dynamic and dangerous backcountry objective.
 This winter, as the Football Field gets tracked out hours after the Schlasman's rope drops, keep that in mind and ski accordingly.